 Aspiring coroners can begin by obtaining a bachelor's degree and taking relevant undergraduate coursework in subjects like biology, chemistry and forensics, in addition to law and the humanities.
 It's important for students to maintain high grades throughout a bachelor's program in order to improve their chances of admission to graduate school.

 In many states and counties, coroners are considered medical examiners and must hold a Doctor of Medicine (M.D.).
 According to the U.S. Bureau of Labor Statistics (BLS), those who choose to pursue an M.D. can expect to attend school for about four years after their undergraduate studies are completed (www.bls.gov).
 They'll also need to participate in extensive internship and residency experiences that can last several more years.

-The BLS reported that the employment outlook for compliance officers - a category that includes coroners - was slower than average; career openings in the field were predicted to grow 5% from 2012-2022.
-As of 2013, the median annual salary for compliance officers, including coroners, was $64,340, per the BLS.
+The BLS reported that the employment outlook for compliance officers - a category that includes coroners - was expected to be slower than average; career openings in the field were predicted to grow 3% from 2014-2024.
+As of 2015, the median annual salary for compliance officers, including coroners, was $65,640, per the BLS.